Shooting of San Francisco 49ers rookie renews attention on crime in city as mayor seeks reelection

 Mayor London Breed, who is running for reelection, has taken a more aggressive approach against open-air drug dealing and clearing homeless encampments from city streets as she attempts to convince voters that things have improved under her administration.
-But she acknowledged during a news conference over the weekend that the “terrible and rare” attack during an attempted robbery against Pearsall could set back her achievements.
+But she acknowledged that the “terrible and rare” attack during an attempted robbery against Pearsall could set back her achievements.

 “We are glad that the victim will be OK.
-But this incident does set us back from all the hard work that we’ve done in order to make significant changes to public safety in San Francisco,” Breed said.
+But this incident does set us back from all the hard work that we’ve done in order to make significant changes in public safety in San Francisco,” Breed said at a news conference over the holiday weekend.

-San Francisco sees property crime more than violent crime such as murder, rape, robbery and assault and Breed highlighted that but said “the data goes out the window sometimes when something happens like this.”
+Crime is down in San Francisco, where property crimes are more common than violent crimes such as murder, rape, robbery and assault.
+Breed highlighted that but said, “The data goes out the window sometimes when something happens like this.”

-Pearsall was walking alone to his car shortly after 3:30 p.m.
-Saturday after shopping at luxury stores in Union Square when the teenage suspect spotted the NFL player “for his expensive watch,” San Francisco Police Sgt.
+Pearsall, 23, was walking alone to his car shortly after 3:30 p.m.
+Saturday after shopping at luxury stores in Union Square when a teenage suspect spotted the NFL player “for his expensive watch,” San Francisco Police Sgt.
 Frank Harrell told the San Francisco Chronicle.

-Pearsall had attended an autograph session at the Cow Palace in Daly City earlier Saturday and was seen wearing a Rolex Datejust, which can sell just under $12,000, two watch experts told the newspaper.
+Pearsall was seen earlier Saturday wearing a Rolex Datejust, which can sell for about $12,000, two watch experts told the newspaper.

-A struggle ensued and gunfire from the suspect’s gun struck both Pearsall and the 17-year-old suspect, who was shot in the arm, police said.
+A struggle ensued and gunfire from the 17-year-old suspect’s gun struck both Pearsall and the teenager, who was shot in the arm, police said.

 The 49er rookie was shot through the chest at close range, officials said.
 His mother, Erin Pearsall, posted on social media that the bullet went through the right side of her son’s chest and out his back without striking any vital organs.